prof-rossetti/intro-to-python/exercises/run-the-app/my-first-python-app.md

-# "Run the App" Exercise
+# "Run the App" Exercise (My First Python App Version)

 > See the ["Run the App" Exercise](README.md) description.